 André J. Roy

-Former Chair of the Department of Performance of the Schulich School of Music of McGill University, Prof. André J. Roy has been teaching viola, chamber music and orchestral studies at McGill since 1988.
-Following studies at the Conservatory of Music of Québec with Jean Angers, André Roy pursued his studies at the Curtis Institute of Music in Philadelphia where he studied viola with Michael Tree and Karen Tuttle.
-His chamber music teachers included Félix Galimir, Michael Tree, Mischa Schneider, Alexander Schneider, Gary Graffman, Joseph Gingold, Janos Scholtz and Isodore Cohen.
+Following studies at the Conservatory of Music of Québec with Jean Angers, he pursued his studies at the Curtis Institute of Music in Philadelphia where he studied with Michael Tree and Karen Tuttle.
+His chamber music teachers and mentors include Félix Galimir, Michael Tree, Mischa Schneider, Alexander Schneider, Joseph Gingold, Janos Scholtz and Isodore Cohen.

-Founding General & Artistic Director of the McGill International String Quartet Academy (www.misqa.com), Prof. Roy has given classes at many institutions including the Colburn School of Music (Los Angeles), the Royal Conservatory of Music, the University of Toronto, the International Viola Congress and at several festivals including the Domaine Forget (Quebec), CasalMaggiore International Festival (Italy), Southern Ontario Chamber Music Institute (Canada), Toronto Summer Music Academy and Festival (Toronto) and at the Orford Festival (Quebec), where he was the founder and director of the String Quartet Workshop.
+Prof. Roy regularly gives classes at many other institutions including the Colburn School of Music, the Royal Conservatory of Music, the University of Toronto and the University of Stuttgart and at several festivals and programs including the International Viola Congress, Aldeburgh Music Festival, London’s Chamber Studio, the Domaine Forget, CasalMaggiore International Festival, Southern Ontario Chamber Music Institute, Toronto Summer Music Academy, Morningside Music Bridge and at the Orford Arts Center.

 Dedicated to the advancement of music, Prof. Roy adjudicates many competitions and serves on the board of directors of many cultural institutions.